Multiple scattering-assisted fluorescence amplification: towards biological applications: Materials and Methods

 \subsection{Scatterer characterization}

-The mean diameter of the TiO$_{\rm2}$-NPs is ($30 < \langle D \rangle < 50$) nm (manufacturer's specification~\cite{nanoamor}) when they are delivered in their liquid suspension (H$_{\rm2}$O, CAS\#7732-18-5).
-However, electrostatic forces generally intervene when transferring the sample to an ionic solution and, as the scattering characteristics sensitively depend on scatterer size, reproductibility requires the obtention of a stable suspension.
-In fact, charge-induced clustering presents several shortcomings for efficient amplification: $(i)$ larger effective particles -- entailing an overall reduction of the scattering amplitude \cite{nastishin2013optically} --, $(ii)$ smaller density of resulting scatterers -- reducing the number of secondary sources of radiation --, and $(iii)$ larger mass -- thus rapid precipitation of the suspension \cite{allouni2009agglomeration}.
-The latter point is particularly important for TiO$_{\rm2}$-NP due to their large density ($\mu_N = 4.23 \times 10^3$ Kg/m$^{\rm3}$).
-Care must therefore be taken in obtaining a stable, cluster-free solution.
+The mean diameter of TiO$_{\rm2}$-NPs is ($30 < \langle D \rangle < 50$) nm (manufacturer's specification~\cite{nanoamor}) when supplied in their liquid suspension (H$_{\rm2}$O, CAS\#7732-18-5).
+We choose this range of TiO$_{\rm 2}$-NPs as a compromise to keep the scattering as isotropic (and polarization-independent) as possible, while maintaining a sufficiently large scattering coefficient.
+However, electrostatic forces generally intervene when the sample is transferred to an ionic solution -- a common occurrence in numerous applications --, and since the scattering characteristics depend sensitively on the size of the scatterers, reproducibility requires obtaining a stable suspension.
+In fact, charge-induced clustering has several shortcomings for efficient amplification: $(i)$ larger effective particles -- resulting in an overall reduction of the scattering amplitude \cite{nastishin2013optical} --, $(ii)$ lower density of the resulting scatterers -- reducing the number of secondary radiation sources --, and $(iii)$ larger mass -- hence rapid precipitation of the suspension \cite{allouni2009agglomeration}.
+The latter is particularly important for TiO$_{\rm2}$-NP due to their high density ($\mu_N = 4.23 \times 10^3$ Kg/m$^{\rm3}$).
+Care must therefore be taken to obtain a stable, cluster-free solution.